thatdocslady/stgovirt.github.io/source/feature/engine/hostdev-passthrough.html.md

 You are trying to pass through device that is in IOMMU group with other devices.
 There are 2 possibilities: either add all other devices from the group or enable unsafe interrupts in vfio_iommu_type1 with allow_unsafe_interrupts=1 (append vfio_iommu_type1.allow_unsafe_interrupts=1 to kernel cmdline).
 The second solution might lead to vulnerability/instability.

+Device is stuck in acquired mode even if the VM isn't running: use service hostdevRelease <deviceName> call.

-Other: In case of device assignment failure, you can try to allow kernel to reassign devices from BIOS by appending pci=realloc to command line (also solves "not enough MMIO resources for SR-IOV" and other "bad bios" problems).
+Other: In case of device assignment failure, you can try to allow kernel to reassign devices from BIOS by appending pci=realloc to command line (also solves "not enough MMIO resources for SR-IOV" and other "bad bios" problems)

 ### References